mlflow/mlflow/docs/source/llms/llama-index/index.rst

 3. Retriever (``engine_type="retriever"``) is a lower-level component that returns the top-k relevant documents matching the query.

-The following code is an example of logging the index to MLflow with chat engine type.
+The following code is an example of logging an index to MLflow with the ``chat`` engine type.

 .. code-block:: python